STRINGSTRING

 Score

 SOX10Transcription factor SOX-10; Transcription factor that plays a central role in developing and mature glia.
 Specifically activates expression of myelin genes, during oligodendrocyte (OL) maturation, such as DUSP15 and MYRF, thereby playing a central role in oligodendrocyte maturation and CNS myelination.
 Once induced, MYRF cooperates with SOX10 to implement the myelination program.
-Transcriptional activator of MITF, acting synergistically with PAX3; SRY-boxes (466 aa)
+Transcriptional activator of MITF, acting synergistically with PAX3.
+(466 aa)

 Predicted Functional Partners: